Speaking & Events

 Takeaways from this keynote:

-• Rethink current beliefs or assumptions about grieving children and their grief support needs
+• Rethink assumptions about grieving children and their support needs

 • Understand the role of mattering in supporting grieving children, so care and support can be based on their actual rather than assumed needs.

-• Feel better equipped to support children, their way, with support led by them (rather than us as adults).
+• Feel better equipped to support children, their way, with support led by them.

 Rethinking care and support for grieving children